JGPico/MiniStoreBE/README.md

 # MiniStoreBE
-Backend for Mini Store built with MongoDB
+Backend for Mini Store built with Postgres